-The tournament is on going and as said before the team are newly formed or they compete from a long pause, but that doesn’t mean that there is nothing fun and interesting to watch.
+The tournament is ongoing and as said before the team is newly formed or they compete from a long pause, but that doesn’t mean that there is nothing fun and interesting to watch.
 Who knows what hidden talents and potentials are in this competition.

 Quincy Crew and 4Zoomers are both fantastically strong stacks that have been battling for the title of best NA group since the actual pandemic forced online competitions.
 QC is a very consistent team that won a large part of North America’s tournaments, so it should be considered the early pick to win this tournament.

-For the Lower Division, TOOBASED shows that are ready for a big comeback.
-Team DogChamp is a fan-favorite because of their cute logo and early success.
+For the Lower Division, TOOBASED shows are ready for a big comeback.
+Team DogChamp is a fan-favorite because of its cute logo and early success.

 Dota Pro Circuit South America seems to be at this moment the one that has grown and developed the most, over the last year.
 Instead of looking at the lineup and wondering who can stand up to beastcoast, we are now wondering if beastcoast will even make it to the first Major.

 Thunder Predator, SG e-sports are the teams that showed some serious promise over the last several months.
 There could be some serious competition coming out of DPC South America this year.